felipegusmao/Angular2-notes/README.md

 - directives - other components
 - providers - services used
 - @Component decorator
--  Input and Output a great way for child components to communicate with parent components -
+- Input and Output a great way for child components to communicate with parent components

-Finished at video 30
+#### Parent to Child Communication
+- ViewChild to grad child component and call its methods.
+- Used in a filter scenario to call clear and clear the results

+#### End of Course objective
+- Do basic component comunication and app
+- 4-30